Add Room with a Simple Bust AdjustmentAdd room to the bust with this simple pattern alteration

-This simple-slash bust enlargement is a quick and easy way to get a bit more room for the bust and upper chest.
+This simple-slash bust adjustment is a quick and easy way to get a bit more room for the bust and upper chest.
 It will not add length at center front.
 It also does not add a bust dart.
 This method is a good alternative for a stripe, print, or plaid fabric.

 1. Find your bust point.
 Standing in front of a mirror, place the tape measure at the corner of your neck/shoulder seam.
 Let the tape drop directly over your bust point, when the tape drops away from the body, this is the apex of your bust point.
 Now measure the distance between your bust points.
 Transfer the vertical and half of the horizontal measurement to your tissue pattern front.